 Hyperparameters Tuning and Batch Normalization - Class review

-Last updated on:a year ago
+Last updated on:3 years ago

 Once you have constructed your learning system, you have to tune its hyperparameters.
 The number of set of parameters means how many models you should train.